CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 2. Running unattended jobs.

-Using the image on HaaS machines falls into the public instructions using the reproducible `local` Docker Compose servie and is covered by the instructions in the `installation/docker-amd64/README.md` file.
+Using the image on HaaS machines falls into the public instructions using the reproducible `local` Docker Compose service and is covered by the instructions in the `installation/docker-amd64/README.md` file.

 ## Prerequisites